pfespada/Sparkify-Project/README.md

 ## Project Motivation<a name="motivation"></a>

-This is udacity's capstone project, using spark to analyze user behavior data from music app Sparkify.

-Sparkify is a music app, this dataset contains two months of sparkify user behavior log.
-The log contains some basic information about the user as well as information about a single action.
-A user can contain many entries.
-In the data, a part of the user is churned, through the cancellation of the account behavior can be distinguished.
+This is a project made for the final capstone Udacity project for the Data Scientist Nanodegree.

+The motivation of this project is to make a Machine Learning model to predict the Churn in a streaming music app ( fictional).

+I made this project using a Users log dataset of two month where basic information about user is contained as well as informationa about the interactions in each session.

+So I made a EDA in order to undertand the data and then selected the most relevante features in order to use them in the ML model to predict when a user will cancell his account.

 ## Files <a name="files"></a>

 **Sprakify .ipynb** Noteboock of this proyect.
 In this file you will find the code and analysis of this project

 ## Conclusion

-According to the results of the model, it is the frequency of Thumbs Down that has the greatest impact.
-Churn users have more Thumbs Down.
-Naturally, users will leave if they are not satisfied.

 I post a blog about the detail, you can find it [here](https://medium.com/@omtripathi88/customer-churn-prediction-with-pyspark-on-sparkify-data-48ef24c8e08a).